-When a signal is permitted, it must be a single gesture with one and hand most immediately be returned to a natural position.
-A handler may bend their body and knees; to bring their hand level with the dog's eyes while giving a signal to a dog in heel position.
+When a signal is permitted, it must be a single gesture with one and hand anothly, and the arm and hand must immediately be returned to a natural position.
+A handler may bend their body and knees to bring their hand level with the dog's eyes while giving a signal to a dog in heel position.
 Signals must be inaudible, and the handler must not tout the dog.
-Any unusual noise or motion may be considered to be a significant of the signal of the same of the same of the signal of the same of
+Any unusual noise or motion may be considered to be a significant of the signal of the same of the same of the signal of the same of the sa